Probate Q&A Series

 Detailed Answer

-When a spouse dies leaving real estate solely in their name, the surviving spouse cannot transfer or sell that property until legal title moves from the decedent’s estate into their name.
-North Carolina law requires a probate process to clear title.
+When a spouse dies leaving real estate solely in their name, the surviving spouse cannot transfer or sell that property until legal title moves from the decedent’s estate into their name or the estate otherwise conveys the property.
+North Carolina law generally requires an estate administration process to clear title.
 Here are the key steps:

 1. Identify how the property passes